paluh/purescript-boomboom/README.md

 newtype BoomBoom tok a = BoomBoom { prs ∷ tok → Maybe { a ∷ a, tok ∷ tok }, ser ∷ a → tok }
 ```

 So our `BoomBoom tok a` is a simple parser from `tok` to `a` and also a total serializer function in opposite direction.
+Composability of this type requires usually that `tok` has a `Semigroup` instance.
+For details check `BoomBoom.BoomBoom` module docs.

 ## Usage